-- When done, remove the bowl from oven (and be careful, since the bowl will be hot and the mixture might sputter a bit), dump in the flour and stir it in quickly, until it comes together and forms a ball which pulls away from the sides of the bowl.
+- When done, remove the bowl from oven and reduce the heat to 375ºF (190ºC).
+Dump in the flour and stir it in quickly, until it comes together and forms a ball which pulls away from the sides of the bowl. .

 - Transfer the dough to a 9-inch (23 cm) tart mold with a removable bottom and spread it a bit with a spatula.

 - Once the dough is cool enough to handle, pat it into the shell with the heel of your hand, and use your fingers to press it up the sides of the tart mold.
 Reserve a small piece of dough, about the size of a raspberry, for patching any cracks.

 - (Paule takes a fork and reinforces the dough to the sides, which I didn’t find necessary.)